 Breakfast with the Bears

-This year, we are having a special guest appear on August 6th at Breakfast with the Bears AND at public hours from 5 PM to 8 PM.
+Once again this year, we are having a special guest appear on August 13th at Breakfast with the Bears AND at public hours from 5 PM to 8 PM.
 Stan Tekiela, author of BEARS: Black, Brown & Polar Bears as well as numerous field guides will be doing a book signing!

 Naturalist, wildlife photographer and writer Stan Tekiela is the originator of the popular state-specific field guides such as Birds of (state name) Field Guide, Wildflowers of (state name), and Trees of (state name).
 Over the past three decades Stan has authored more than 130 field guides, nature appreciation books and wildlife audio CDs for nearly every state in the nation, presenting many species of birds, mammals, reptiles and amphibians, trees, wildflowers and cacti.